-How is an NBFC Different Than a Bank?
+How is an NBFC Different From a Bank?

-NBFCs are very similar to banks, but these do not perform certain financial activities which banks are engaged into.
-Few relevant examples are: issuing cheques, accepting demand draft etc. However, NBFCs do provide advances, credit facility, loans, management portfolio of stocks etc.
+NBFCs are very similar to banks, but these do not perform certain financial activities in which banks are engaged.
+A few relevant examples are: issuing cheques, accepting demand drafts etc. However, NBFCs do provide advances, credit facilities, loans, management portfolio of stocks etc.

-Why Do People Opt for Business Loan from NBFCs?
+Why Do People Opt for Business Loans from NBFCs?

 1. Bad Credit History: Those with poor credit history often face a rejection for their loan application from a bank.
-This is because banks look at low-credit score as a high-risk for lending purpose.
-There is a possibility that individuals with bad credit score may default at EMI payments.
+This is because banks look at the low-credit scores as a high risk for lending purposes.
+There is a possibility that individuals with bad credit scores may default on EMI payments.

 2. Less Stringent Eligibility Criteria: Compared to banks, the NBFCs are unknown to have less stringent rules and requirements for loan eligibility.
 Banks always have very strict obligations, which the applicant must stand up to in order to get funds.
 In case the applicant does not match up to the bank’s eligibility criteria, the loan application gets rejected.

-At NBFCs, there is usually only minimal documentation involved, and on successful submission of documents the business loan is processed quickly with amount being disbursed to the applicant’s bank account.
+At NBFCs, there is usually only minimal documentation involved, and on successful submission of documents, the business loan is processed quickly with the amount being disbursed to the applicant’s bank account.
 NBFCs could be a choice for those who do not meet up to bank’s eligibility criteria.

 3. Competitive Loan Programs: In order to compete with the banks, NBFCs often resort to adding certain benefits to the business loan programs.
 This is a means to attract more customers.
-Some institutions may have a lower-cut of processing fee and no or minimum part-payment or prepayment penalty charges.
+Some institutions may have a lower cut of processing fees and no or minimum part-payment or prepayment penalty charges.
 Others may present greater flexibility in EMI payments or have special loan plans for women, senior citizens etc.

 What to Choose- Bank or NBFC?

-Depending upon a person’s finance requirements, he/she can either choose a bank or NBFC for taking a business loan.
-In case he/she meets all criteria with banks for loan application, and still finds it comfortable to get the funding from NBFC, then it is their personal choice.
+Depending upon a person’s financial requirements, he/she can either choose a bank or NBFC for taking a business loan.
+In case he/she meets all criteria with banks for a loan application and still finds it comfortable to get the funding from NBFC, then it is their personal choice.